 The holidays are just around the corner, and that means you’ll soon be setting up your Christmas tree, buying and wrapping presents, and making plans to visit family.
 While it’s a festive and cheery time of the year, it’s also expensive.

-According to the National Retail Federation, consumers planned on spending over $1,000 on the holidays last year, including money spent on gifts, decor, and meals.
+According to a Gallup poll, consumers plan on spending an average of $932 this year on the holidays, estimating a $100 increase from last year, including money spent on gifts, decor, and meals.